Bahman Mehabadi: Career

 Since his debut, Bahman Mehabadi has passionately played throughout all his life and in many countries.

+In 2004, SOL Music Ensemble was invited to the International Music Festival of Centenar in Oltenia Craiova of Romania, Bahman Mehabadi playing as the soloist of the ensemble.

+In January 2006, Mehabadi participated in MIDEM (Cannes, France) both as a violinist and as a publisher of classical music recordings.

-In 2006, Bahman Mehabadi was invited to World Philharmonic Orchestra in Paris, an international orchestra consisting of the top musicians from 82 countries and conducted by Yutaka Sado, to mark the first time of Iran being invited to such event.
+Later in 2006, Bahman Mehabadi was invited to World Philharmonic Orchestra in Paris, an international orchestra consisting of the top musicians from 82 countries and conducted by Yutaka Sado, to mark the first time of Iran being invited to such event.